"Follow in the Footsteps of Jesus" Biblical Israel with optional 5-days in Egypt

 Dinner and overnight are in Cairo.

-This morning we transfer to Cairo International Airport for our flight back home to the U.S.A., arriving home the same day.
-Our memory cards and hearts are filled with experiences in Israel and Egypt, places we've dreamed of, and memories we will carry for a lifetime.
+Day 15 - Monday March 18: Arrive back home in the USA.
+Our memory cards, minds and hearts are filled with experiences in Israel and Egypt, places we've dreamed of and memories we will carry for a lifetime.
 They will make the Scriptures and stories absolutely come alive for us and for others.